salog0d/salog0d/README.md

 ### What I Do:
 - 🏗️ **Full-Stack Development**: Building scalable applications with Django, Ruby on Rails, and React
-- 📱 **Mobile Development**: Creating cross-platform apps with React Native and Flutter
-- 🔒 **Cybersecurity**: Developing security tools and analysis scripts using Python
 - ⚡ **Algorithm Design**: Solving complex problems with C++ and advanced data structures
 - 📚 **Continuous Learning**: Always exploring new technologies and best practices